-I managed to stammer out these words.
-The doctor had just given me the results of my HIV test; I was HIV-positive (translator's note: there is no seropositive, HIV-positive is a non-males condition for males and females).
-My mind popped, mental pictures of the cachectic bodies I saw in my homeland, Uganda, appeared and disappeared in my head, the images of death that spilled into my spirit were very vivid!
+I managed to mumble these words.
+The doctor had just given me the results of my HIV test; I was seropositive (translator's note: there is no seropositive, seropositive is a condition that has no male gender for male and female people).
+My mind popped up, mental pictures of cachectic bodies that I saw in my homeland, Uganda, appeared and disappeared in my head, the images of death that popped into my spirit were very vivid!

-I stared at him, holding my children firmly.
-Grateful for, at least, I was a mother, and my concern from this moment was with their health!
+I stared at the void, holding my children firmly.
+Thankful for at least I was a mother, and my concern from this moment on was their health!

-Of course, they should be HIV positive!
-I could not imagine that it was possible to have healthy children after a positive diagnosis.
-I could hear the doctor speaking, 'There is no way to test your children now because they are not yet five years old.'
-(Translator's note: Not all countries have the necessary care with newborns as in Brazil, and in some places, children are tested for HIV only after they are five years old if they live so long)
+Certainly, they must be HIV positive!
+I couldn't imagine that it was possible to have healthy children after a positive diagnosis.
+I could hear the doctor saying, 'there is no way to test your children now because they are not yet five years old'. (translator's note: not all countries have the necessary care for newborns as in Brazil and, in some places, children are only tested for HIV after they turn five, if they live so long)

-I did not shed a tear; in a state of shock, I left the hospital and went back home like a zombie, to give the news to my husband.
+I didn't shed a tear; in shock, I left the hospital and came home like a zombie, to break the news to my husband.

-He was my only source of support back then.
-The stigma was very high in my community and since I did not have any physical symptoms, I did not tell anyone other than the medical team about my serology; this has become the great secret of my life.
+He was my only source of support at the time.
+The stigma was very high in my community and since I had no physical symptoms, I didn't tell anyone, other than the medical team, about my serology; this has become the great secret of my life.

 All this happened in the Mayday Hospital.
-I did not get any pre-test counseling and had to wait two weeks to see a counselor even after the diagnosis!
-No clinical HIV specialist, and I used to see a consultant at the breast treatment clinic.
-Appointments from doctors and caregivers took a long wait as there were no specific times allocated and a ten-minute session with the consultant if you were lucky.
+I didn't receive any pre-test advice and I had to wait two weeks to see a counselor even after the diagnosis!
+No clinical HIV specialist, and I used to see a consultant at the breast care clinic.
+Appointments of doctors and caregivers cost a long wait as there were no specific times allocated and a ten minute session with the consultant, if you were lucky.

 Good thing, because all he did was let me know about my CD4 count.